-Various sources of naturally occurring electrical potentials have been identified: electrokinetic (streaming) potentials, electro-chemical potentials, thermoelectric potentials, and telluric potentials (e.g., Telford et al., 1990; Revil et al., 2012).
-Figure 1 visualizes the various elemental drivers and their corresponding impact on resulting SP signals, as expected for alpine environments.
-Specifics on sources of SP can be found in a wide range of literature, for example Blake and Clarke (1999) provide a brief but comprehensive description of streaming potentials.
+Various sources of naturally occurring electrical potentials have been identified: electrokinetic (streaming) potentials, electrochemical potentials, thermoelectric potentials, and telluric potentials (e.g., Telford et al., 1990; Revil et al., 2012).
+Figure 1 visualizes the various elemental drivers and their corresponding impact on resulting SP signals, as expected for alpine environbrief, but comprehensive, description of streaming potentials.
 For the sake of brevity we here provide only qualitative descriptions of the streaming, diffusion, and magneto-telluric (MT) potentials, meant only as a primer to understand the basic premise of our undertaking.